semrush/intergalactic/website/docs/data-display/radial-tree-chart/radial-tree-chart-d3-examples.md

 :::

-## Multicolor
+## Multicolor and symbol for dots

 Pass color in data to specify radians color.
+You also can enable `patterns` property to show different symbols for different values.

 ::: sandbox